-The Department of Chemistry offers graduate study leading to the Master of Science or the Doctor of Philosophy degrees with specialization in the fields of analytical chemistry, bioorganic chemistry, bioinorganic chemistry, chemical physics (in cooperation with the Institute of Physical Sciences & Technology and the Department of Physics), environmental chemistry, inorganic chemistry, nuclear chemistry, organic chemistry and physical chemistry.
+The Department of Chemistry offers graduate study leading to the Doctor of Philosophy degree with specialization in the fields of analytical chemistry, chemical physics (in cooperation with the Institute of Physical Sciences & Technology), environmental chemistry, inorganic chemistry, materials chemistry, nuclear chemistry, organic chemistry and physical chemistry.

 Admission to graduate study at the University of Maryland requires a minimum of a Bachelor of Science (B.S.), Bachelor of Arts (B.A.) or equivalent degree.
 While the area in which the degree has been earned need not be chemistry or biochemistry, previous coursework must normally include a minimum of 30 semester or 40 quarter hours of chemistry, with at least 1 year of physical chemistry, 1 year of organic chemistry and 1 semester of inorganic chemistry, as well as laboratory courses in organic chemistry and physical chemistry.
 A laboratory course in analytical chemistry is also preferred.
-Typical overall grade point averages for successful applicants are 3.0 or greater (on a scale where the average grade is 2.0), and averages in science and math courses are generally higher than this.
-Three letters of reference indicating a potential for independent, creative scientific research are also required.
+Typical overall grade point averages for successful applicants are 3.0 or greater (on a scale where the average grade is 2.0), and grade point averages in science and math courses are generally higher than 3.0.
+A personal statement and 3 letters of reference indicating the applicant's potential for independent creative scientific research are also required.

 The general Graduate Record Examination (GRE) scores are required of all applicants.
+The chemistry subject GRE score is not required but it is often helpful for a complete evaluation.
 Applicants from non-English speaking countries must also present the results of the Test of English as a Foreign Language (TOEFL) and the Test of Spoken English (TSE).

 The above requirements represent minimum requirements and the competition for available space may limit admissions to persons with credentials above these minimum requirements.